gmnenad/CalculatorNotepad/README.md

         - note that CalculatorNotepad is doing automatic casting : Double > Quad > MPFR
         - that means any operation involving double and Quad will have Quad result, and any operation involving Double/Quad and MPFR will have MPFR result
         - it is similar to how C++/C# languages automatically cast int to double if 1+2.0 is used
-        - disadvantage of using number type literals is that result will be displayed with number of decimals typical for default type
+        - disadvantage of using number type literals is that result will be displayed with number of decimals typical for default type ( even if it actually has larger precision )
-            - so if default is Double it will show ~15 decimals even for MPFR results, eg `fib(2000m) == 4.224696333392e417m`
+            - so if default is Double it will show ~15 decimals in left result panel even for MPFR results, eg `fib(2000m) == 4.224696333392e417m`
             - if 'MPFR 127 bits' is set as default, if would show `fib(2000m) == 4.22469633339230487870672560234148278e417`
             - note that when MPFR is default, it does not show suffix 'm' ... it will instead show suffix 'd' for Double results